Why iron is important in pregnancy

-Learn more about the role of iron during pregnancy and common myths about iron supplements.
+You might find it helpful to learn more about the role of iron during pregnancy and some of the things we currently know about taking iron supplements during pregnancy.

 On this page: